 A graduate of Liberty University, Dave’s soulful voice and touching story became a beacon of encouragement for the singer/songwriter’s career.
 In addition to performing at churches and various venues across the country, Pittman has shared his powerful testimony at conferences, schools and special events for those affected by Tourette Syndrome.

-Dave Pittman is set to bow his much-anticipated sophomore recording, Different Kind of Love, January 11.
+Dave Pittman has bowed his long-awaited follow-up, Different Kind of Love, January 11.
 Produced by Jay Speight and Tyrus Morgan—whose combined production and writing credits include Trace Adkins, NewSong, Unspoken and Ginny Owens, among others—the seven song set features six original selections, along with a fresh arrangement of the beloved hymn “I’d Rather Have Jesus.”

 "‘I’d Rather Have Jesus’ is simply the core of who I want to be.”

 Highlights of Different Kind of Love include the title-cut, an upbeat declaration of God’s steadfast love, with guest vocals from acclaimed husband/wife duo Seth & Nirva; worshipful anthem “Worthy”; and "Fall To Pieces" and “Fight To Win,” both co-penned by Pittman—the latter a love song for his wife celebrating their commitment amidst life’s ups and downs.